Save the Birds! Bird Friendly Garden Kit (10 Different Varieties; 23 plants)

 Habitat loss is a major cause of this decline.
 One important action that citizens can take is to reduce turf lawns and create native habitat.
 Sound familiar?

 We know that pollinators and other beneficial insects need native plants, but so do our native birds!
-Nearly every kind of native land bird feeds its babies insect larva (caterpillars), which needs native host plants.
-Hummingbirds require lots of nectar and are particularly attracted to flowers with tubular petals.
+Nearly every kind of native land bird feeds its babies insect larvae (caterpillars), which need native host plants.

-Most birds need plenty of seeds!
-The seed heads of native plants, left on the stalk for the winter, are an essential source of food--also the easiest and cheapest backyard bird feeders.
+In addition, hummingbirds require lots of nectar and are particularly attracted to flowers with tubular petals, and songbirds need plenty of seeds.
+The seed heads of native plants, left on the stalk for the winter, are an essential source of food--the easiest, cheapest and healthiest backyard bird feeders you can have.
 Native plants also provide the best nesting materials and valuable cover for native birds.
-You will see more of them in your yard!
 (Source: Michigan Audubon Society: Native Plants for Bird-Friendly Landscapes)

 We have curated this kit with 8 different varieties of native flowering plants and grasses to support the birds!
 These plants will collectively provide nectar for hummingbirds, seeds and larva, and lots of nesting material to keep our native birds coming back, year after year.